Syllabus for LIB-495

 Follow the directions given for each written assignment in the Module details.

-Click this link for some techniques about how to write sentences with impact: Working with Words.
+For some techniques about how to write sentences with impact, read the article Working With Words.

-Assignments must be prepared electronically using whatever word processing program you have on your computer.
+Assignments must be prepared and submitted electronically.
 Include your name at the top of the paper, as well as the course name and code and the semester and year in which you are enrolled.

 Questions and Inquiries: You will select a gap in knowledge in your discipline created by an area that may not have been previously addressed in course content or may have served as inspiration for greater knowledge on the subject matter, idea, or concept.
 Through systematic inquiry, you will research, collect, organize, and produce an analysis of the information from both primary and secondary sources.